 2. The National Parks Visitor Center is a great place to start.
 After going through security, you can collect six National Parks Passport stamps, use the restroom, and check out the gift shop.
 Children can also pick up a Junior Ranger booklet for the entire Boston National Historic Park (the Navy yard is on pages 16-19).
 There is a twelve minute introductory video that runs on a loop and provides a good overview on the history of the park.
 There is a great exhibit on the history of the shipyard, with many hands on activities and audio clips from the opening of the yard, and an emphasis on World War I and World War II.
 My children especially enjoyed posing in front of the “Rosie” poster and trying to make a rope.

 3. The USS Constitution, one of the original six ships of the US Navy is a massive, 500 crew ship which won three battles during the War of 1812.
-Nicknamed “Old Ironsides” (find out why in the museum), the ship was in use from 1797 until 1853, and still sets sail eight times a year for special events You can explore three decks of the ship on your own, but there are also tours provided .
+Nicknamed “Old Ironsides” (find out why in the museum), the ship was in use from 1797 until 1853, and still sets sail eight times a year for special events.
+Guests can explore three decks of the ship independently, but there are also tours provided.
 Be very careful going down very steep staircases to the second and third floors below deck and watch your head, the ceilings are less than six feet in some spots.
 There are sailors stationed throughout the vessel to answer questions.
-See if your children can count the cannons on board (hint: there are 44 in total).
+See if children can count the cannons on board (hint: there are 44 in total).
 Children will also want to pretend to steer the ship and check out the sleeping arrangements for various ranks of sailors.
 See whether they prefer a hammock or bunk bed.